Meet The Team

 LOGAN ROBIN, RESEARCHER

-Logan grew up in Hillsborough, but now studies German & Politics at the University of Sheffield.
-Logan’s study further advanced his knowledge of the links between politics, economics, and climate change.
-He spent a year living in Berlin and Frankfurt.
-Taking inspiration from the numerous steps Germany has taken to reduce its environmental footprint, he now works for Hope For The Future as a researcher helping find solutions to climate change.
+Logan grew up in Hillsborough and studied German & Politics at the University of Sheffield.
+Hid study allowed him to gain an appreciation for the links between politics and climate change.
+He too inspiration from the steps Germany has taken to reduce its carbon footprint, after spending a year living in Berlin & Frankfurt.
+He now works for Hope For The Future as a researcher helping find solutions to climate change.

 EMMA STEVENS, EVENTS COORDINATOR